-Where to Find Estimates & What’s Included in the Program Cost Estimates
+Where to Find Budgets & What’s Included in the Program Cost Estimates

 For Faculty-Led Programs you can view an estimated budget for the entire program by going to the program page and clicking "Budget".